Head ISS UW side

 prof. dr hab.
 Aleksandra Kania

-Information about Inter-Institute Laboratory for Comparative Value Systems Research ISS-IS UW
+Information about Inter-Institute Laboratory for Comparative Value Systems Research UW

-In connection with the research conducted in Poland since the beginning of the 90s as part of the European Values Survey (under the supervision of Prof. A. Jasińska-Kania at the Institute of Sociology of the University of Warsaw) and the World Values Survey (under the supervision of Professor R. Siemieńska-Żochowska at the Institute for Social Studies, University of Warsaw) nn May 21, 2012, an Inter-faculty Comparative Studies Laboratory on Value Systems, the Institute of Sociology and the Institute for Social Studies of the University of Warsaw was created.
-Its work is coordinated by people who have been involved in EVS and WVS research so far.
-The Laboratory will be coordinated by prof. J. Bartkowski from the Institute of Sociology and prof. R. Siemieńska-Żochowska from the Institute for Social Studies.
-The people who will become collaborators of the above-mentioned studio are Dr. J. Konieczna-Sałamatin from IS UW and Dr. A. Domaradzka-Widła from ISS UW, who have been participating in these studies for many years and, although they belong to a younger generation of researchers, have relevant experience in cooperation with international teams EVS and WVS.
+In connection with the research conducted in Poland since the beginning of the 90s as part of the World Values Survey (under the supervision of Professor R. Siemieńska-Żochowska at the Institute for Social Studies, University of Warsaw) and European Values Survey (under the supervision of Prof. A. Jasińska-Kania at the Department of Sociology of the University of Warsaw) in May 21, 2012, an Inter-faculty Comparative Studies Laboratory on Value Systems, the Department of Sociology and the Institute for Social Studies of the University of Warsaw was created.
+Its work is coordinated by people who have been involved in WVS and EVS research so far.
+The Laboratory is coordinated by prof. Renata Siemieńska-Żochowska and dr hab.
+Anna Domaradzka from the Robert Zajonc Institute for Social Studies and prof. Jerzy Bartkowski from the Department of Sociology.
+The people who are main collaborators of the above-mentioned Lab are prof. Tomasz Zarycki, dr Tomasz Jerzyński and dr Marcin Zieliński from ISS and dr hab.
+Joanna Konieczna-Sałamatin from Department of Sociology UW who have been participating in these studies for many years and have relevant experience in cooperation with international teams WVS and EVS.

 Of course, the circle of existing collaborators is much broader, as evidenced by the publications in which these data sets were used.
-In the future, we hope for further engagement of prof. A. Jasińska-Kania in research, as well as on the growing participation of other academic staff, doctoral students and students of both institutes.
-The creation of the above-mentioned laboratory will facilitate future joint efforts to finance the continuation of research and analytical work related to both projects, facilitate the organization of joint conferences, seminars and summer schools with domestic and foreign participants.
+In the future, we hope for further engagement both teams in conducting joint research, as well as on the growing participation of other academic staff, doctoral students and students of both institutions and University of Warsaw in general.
+The creation of the above-mentioned laboratory will facilitate future joint efforts to finance the continuation of research and analytical work related to both projects, facilitate the organisation of joint conferences, seminars and summer schools with domestic and foreign participants.